shsagir/play-area-sync/docs/install-laravel-5.md

 ### Set the Apps root path

-Also, if you haven't already — in the fortrabbit Dashboard: [Set the root path](/app#toc-set-a-custom-root-path) of your App's domains to `public`.
+If you haven't already — in the fortrabbit Dashboard: [Set the root path](/app#toc-set-a-custom-root-path) of your App's domains to `public`.
 This applies to all domains, either the App URL or your external domains.

 <div markdown="1" data-user="known">
 [Change the root path for App URL of App: {{app-name}}](https://dashboard.fortrabbit.com/apps/{{app-name}}/domains/new/name)